robibrutoczki/tomenthor/README.md

 #### User Stories

- Dash Board would be useful for :
+ Dashboard would be useful for :

 - People who want to learn about Cryptocurrencies
 - People who want to know more about historical prices of Cryptocurrencies